Is Complera causing symptoms of neuropathy or is it an effect from taking atripla for 6 years and coming off it?

 Your symptoms are indeed unusual to be associated with your medication switch.
 One suggestion would be to try switching back to Atripla for a short period to see if the symptoms abate.
 If they do, then one could be reasonably sure that they're due to the rilpivirine part of Complera.
 If not, then it's more likely that something else is causing the problems.

 Hope that helps and let us know how things turn out.
-BYResponse from Dr. Henry
+BY

 Those symptoms would unlikely be due to the Complera though there are occasional central nervous system side effects seen with rilpivirine.
 Since so impressive may want to consider an alternative regimen (ie an integrase inhibitor or a boosted protease inhibitor based regimen) on a trial basis (choice individualize based on overall clinical status and prior treatment history)may be worth discussing with your provider particularly if no other explanation can be found for those impressive symptoms.
 KH